Coronavirus – wellbeing measures

 If you are concerned about Coronavirus measures at your destination, please refer to the advice on the Foreign and Commonwealth Office website.

-Queries relating to your travel plans
+Queries relating to your travel plans/medical testing

 Should you have any specific questions relating to your future travel plans or if your flight has been affected you must contact your airline directly and not Jersey Airport.
 This can often be done online via ‘Manage my Booking’ or by telephoning the relevant customer services departments.
 Airline call centres experience large volumes of calls, so your patience is appreciated.
 Contact details as follows: